Knhwong/189lFinal/ProjectDocument.md

 ## Press Kit and Trailer

 Press Kit: https://github.com/Knhwong/189lFinal/blob/main/Press%20Kit.md
+The screen shots were chosen to be one per level.
+I tried to give the audience a look at all environments in the game while also demonstrating the two major commands, using the shield and jumping.
+Additionally, I chose to be a different values of health, and I tried to incorporate as much action from enemies as possible in order to portray the excitement and challenge of the game.

 Trailer: https://www.youtube.com/watch?v=MCESlzAYfKo&ab_channel=EdwardsLau

 My inspiration comes from a meme years ago,where gamers seeked for the huge satisfaction from upgrading the computer hardware like GPU or RAM.
 Since we are creating a retro arcarde game, we want to minimize the pc specification requirement.
 So that our users could enjoy the game from no matter laptop 20 years ago or the latest gaming beast.
 In our trailer, I draw a strong contrast from the latest 3A games, which require strong pc setups, to our games, which is light-weighted but also interesting.
 I tried to find a 80s VHS video effect to attract audience's attention.
 In the press kit, the screen shots shows all game elements that are included in our game: protagonist, enemies, weapons and scenes.
 These well-chosen moments will definietly catch your eyes!